-- 10 fat burning foods you can find at any store.
+- 10 fat loss foods you can find at any store.

-Now we have “add ons” to the original terms that suddenly make them bigger and more definitive and that is basically a way of describing LTK’s in a nutshell.
+Now we have “add ons” to the original terms that suddenly make them bigger and more definitive and that is basically a way of describing long tailed keywords in a nutshell.

 2) There’s a definitive understanding of the term and it’s searched by people.

-3) It shouldn’t be too long either because at that point it can become counterproductive as I’ll explain in the 2nd method of finding LTKs (Spoiler: There’s no traffic for SUPER long terms).
+3) It shouldn’t be too long either because at that point it can become counterproductive as I’ll explain in the 2nd method of finding long tailed keywords

 1) They generally have less competing sites on Google and other search engines (that means you can rank high).